tom-f-oconnell/pymistake/README.md

 you would not want either a debugger or a modified traceback for these, because they are generally in your code and happen immediately.

-If you have `ipdb` installed, the debugger will move "up" a number of frames until it is in a frame originating in one of your source code files.
+The debugger will move "up" a number of frames until it is in a frame originating in one of your source code files.
 This feature is to expedite debugging around the point of the crash, as generally interaction with objects created in your code is more useful than starting the debugger deep in the calls of some library.
 These moves "up" are equivalent to manually entering the `u` command in the debugger.
-As I have not figured out how to silence the lines `ipdb` prints after each command, there will be a set of `ipdb` prompt lines for each of these moves up, in addition to the first set of lines when the postmortem debugger was started.

 ### Examples